eclipse-sumo/sumo/docs/web/docs/Tools/Output.md

 ### grouping attributes

-If is often useful to compare files where the same elements occur multiple times but are distiguishable by some further attribute (i.e. vehicle id in [tripinfo-output](../Simulation/Output/TripInfo.md)).
+If is often useful to compare files where the same elements occur multiple times but are distinguishable by some further attribute (i.e. vehicle id in [tripinfo-output](../Simulation/Output/TripInfo.md)).
 To compare elements with similar ids, the option **--id-attribute** can be used to set a list of attributes.
-The following example calls computes the differences of all tripinfo attributes for each individual vehicle that occured in both files (i.e. from two simulation runs with different seeds):
+The following example calls computes the differences of all tripinfo attributes for each individual vehicle that occurred in both files (i.e. from two simulation runs with different seeds):

 ```
 python tools/output/attributeDiff tripinfos1.xml tripinfos2.xml --xml-output differences.xml -i id